We know that it can be difficult to know exactly where to start with finding Keywords for your WordPress site.

 Our approach isn’t just a random selection of words and phrases to start with – we’ll look at your content, competitors, current rankings and more to plan out what you need to start with.

-There are important aspects of keyword analysis and each of these factors needs to be considered against potential return on investment.
+There are important aspects of keyword analysis and each of these factors needs to be considered against the potential return on investment.

 Ultimately, this is advertising.